espressif/esp-idf/docs/en/hw-reference/esp32/get-started-ethernet-kit.rst

 .. note::

     Automatic firmware download is supported.
-If following steps and using software described in Section `Start Application Development`_, users don't need to do any operation with BOOT button or EN button.
+If following steps and using software described in Section `Start Application Development`_, users do not need to do any operation with BOOT button or EN button.

 PoE Board (B)
 ^^^^^^^^^^^^^